Are disturbances of sleep and wakefulness common in Parkinson’s disease?

 What is REM Behavior disorder (RBD) & how is it treated?

 Melatonin is a natural hormone that helps the brain to sleep.
-Melatanin is extremely safe, and very effective in treating mild to moderate REM behavior disorder.
+Melatonin is exceptionally safe and very effective in treating mild to moderate REM behaviour disorder.
 It is taken orally before going to bed.

-In severe cases, a sedative medication may need to be given.
-Usually Clonazepam is the medication that is given – it is extremely effective and resolves RBD in almost all patients.
-But excessive sedation can be problematic (see below) and Clonazepam can be habit-forming.
+In severe cases, a sedative medication may help.
+Usually Clonazepam is given – it is exceptionally effective and resolves RBD in almost all patients.
+But excessive sedation can be problematic (see below), and Clonazepam can be habit-forming.
 Therefore, melatonin is much more preferable.

-Other medications such as Memantine (a medication usually given for dementia) may be effective in RBD, but they are rarely given for this purpose.
+Other medications such as Memantine (a drug usually given for dementia) may be effective in RBD, but they are generally not used for this purpose.
 If a patient has both dementia and RBD, it may be worth trying.

 What is OFF-dystonia and how is it treated?

-Let us say you take a dose of levodopa before dinner at 7 PM.
+Let us say you take a dose of Levodopa before dinner at 7 PM.
 You go to bed at 10 PM and wake up at 8 AM.
 Then, from 7 PM to 8 AM – a duration of 13 hours – your body is not getting any dopamine!
-In the early morning hours therefore, your body goes into an “OFF state” as if you have never taken any dopamine at all!
+Therefore, in the early morning, you are in an “OFF state”!

 Your body becomes stiff.
 It becomes difficult to change your position or turn from one side to another in bed.
 Your muscles – especially those in your legs – may cramp up.
 This cramping up of muscles is called OFF-dystonia.

 The feeling of Levodopa wearing off can be very uncomfortable for some patients.
 You may wake up multiple times in the night – this is called Maintenance Insomnia.